NicLande/DrawYourWeapon/PlayerGuide/PartThree/Ch7-TurnOrder.md

 ### Determine Surprise
 Firstly, the Dealer must determine which creatures, if any, were caught off guard by the start of the conflict.
 Most often this will be done through the Dealer using the results of a Test from just before combat or a Test specifically at the moment combat begins.
 Regardless of the method used, once the Dealer determines who was and was not surprised each Player can begin preparing for the battle.

-**Surprised:** If you begin combat surprised you begin combat by setting your Current Guard to half of your Maximum Guard and your Speed you 0.
+**Surprised:** If you begin combat surprised you begin combat by setting your Current Guard to half of your Maximum Guard and your Speed to 0.

 **Not Surprised:** If you do not begin combat surprised, you begin by setting your Current Guard to your Maximum Guard, drawing any weapons, shields, or other wieldable items you wish, and setting your Speed to your maximum Speed.